miyako/wak-ftp/README.md

 The executables for Mac are built with @loader_path and for Linux with $ORIGIN, so no need to install lftp, libiconv, libintl, libidn, libreadline, zlib, libgmp, libnettle, libhogweed or libgnutls.

-* Note: The binaries for Mac and Linux were built from the standard GNU source code, and uses libgnutls.
+* Note: The binaries for Mac and Linux were built from the standard GNU source code and uses gnutls.
 The binary for Windows were obtained from [here](http://nwgat.ninja/lftp-for-windows/) and uses OpenSSL.

 Install
 -------